 Why Trade Walt Disney Stocks with Friedberg Direct

 - Advanced CFD Trading Platforms: Friedberg Direct offers its traders access to the MetaTrader 4, a platform that is known for its ease of use, reliability, execution speed and effective trading tools and indicators.
-Other platforms are also available including MT5, DupliTrade social trading system and the exclusive Vanilla Options trading app – AvaOptions.
+Other platforms are also available including MT5 and the exclusive Vanilla Options trading app – AvaOptions.

 - Regulation: Friedberg Direct, a division of the Friedberg Merchantile Group Ltd., is a regulated CFD broker that abides by the strict guidelines laid down for its customers’ protection.

-- Comprehensive Education: Friedberg Direct clients can access a comprehensive collection of educational materials such as videos, articles and tests on the SharpTrader trading academy.
+- Comprehensive Education: Friedberg Direct clients can access a comprehensive collection of educational materials such as videos and articles.
 In addition, they can also join weekly webinars and access eBooks.

 - Leveraged Trading: With leverage set at , you can get in on the Walt Disney stock action at just a small fraction of the cost of purchasing the shares outright.